AliH7861/Fusion_event/README.md

 🔹 Output a visual representation showing detected agents from both perspectives.

-## 🔍 GUI & Frontend what tech is used

-(Dummy text regarding the GUI)

-🔹 LiDAR provides accurate 3D data but lacks color information.

-🔹 Cameras capture rich visuals but are sensitive to lighting conditions.

 ## 🔍 GUI & Frontend

 The dashboard interface is built using **PyQt6** for a modern, responsive car dashboard look.